Seiph59/Projet5_APIREST/README.md

 # Projet5_APIREST
-Projet5 Openclassrooms, avec l'utilisation d'une API REST , et l'utilisation des bases de données MYSQL
+Project5 Openclassrooms, with the use of a REST API and MYSQL databases